asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/RTP-engine-replacement/RTP-task-list.md

 pageid: 31752472
 ---

-!!! warning
+/// warning
 This page has not received peer review and may still be undergoing edits.

-[//]: # (end-warning)
+///

 This page contains a list of necessary tasks in order to write a new RTP engine.
 The tasks start out with incredibly specific detail and eventually move into much more general terms.
 The reason for this is to help remain agile in the process.
 Undoubtedly, requirements will change, or mistakes in the design early will change the nature of later tasks.